aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/modern/dream-martin-luther-king-jr-haftarah-reading-mlk-shabbat-cantillation-added-rabbi-david-evan-markus.html.md

 <body>
 Title: "I have a Dream" by Martin Luther King, Jr.: a Haftarah reading for MLK Shabbat with cantillation added by Rabbi David Evan Markus<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=18599">http://opensiddur.org/?p=18599</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=18599">http://opensiddur.org/?p=18599</a>
 <p />
 <hr />